warthog618/blinkt/README.md

 For comparison the Python/WiringPi implementation can perform around 9 shows/sec on the same platform.

-My recommendation is to use the **gpiod** backend unless you have a serious need for speed or very low CPU utilization (and aren't concerned about conflicting with other BCM drivers), in which case the **gpio** library is a clear winner.
+My recommendation is to use the **gpiocdev** backend unless you have a serious need for speed or very low CPU utilization (and aren't concerned about conflicting with other BCM drivers), in which case the **gpio** library is a clear winner.